Theeraphat011/Social-media/README.md

-# Digital Marketing Agency Website
+# Digital Marketing Agency Website.

 A modern, responsive website for digital marketing agencies built with Next.js and Tailwind CSS.
 This project features a clean design with animated components, a green-themed color scheme, and comprehensive sections to showcase services, client success stories, and agency expertise.